Wander Franco Player Props: Rays vs. Astros

 Wander Franco At The Plate

-- Franco has an RBI in 32 of 99 games this year, with multiple RBI in 12 of them.
+- Franco has driven in a run in 33 games this year (33.0%), including 12 games with more than one RBI (12.0%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.